TJ Friedl Preview, Player Props: Reds vs. Blue Jays

 TJ Friedl At The Plate

-- He ranks 28th in batting average, 44th in on base percentage, and 68th in slugging among the qualified hitters in MLB action.
+- He ranks 35th in batting average, 49th in on base percentage, and 75th in slugging among the qualifying hitters in MLB action.

-- In 62.2% of his 98 games this season, Friedl has picked up at least one hit.
-He's also had 31 multi-hit games.

-- In 29 games this season (29.6%), Friedl has picked up an RBI, and in 10 of those games (10.2%) he had two or more.
+- In 29 games this season (29.3%), Friedl has picked up an RBI, and in 10 of those games (10.1%) he had more than one.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.